-Northbound 30 is an eight-building multi-family residential project located in a rapidly evolving neighborhood in NW Portland.
+Located in a rapidly evolving neighborhood in NW Portland, Northbound 30 Collaborative is a multi-family residential project made up of eight mass timber buildings.
 Situated near major employment centers, one of the nation’s largest urban forests, as well as near a local cultural institution, the development will provide a vital residential heart to an area already rich in activity.